ncatlab/nlab-content/pages/8/7/0/7/17078/content.md

+I'm a graduate student in mathematics at Brown University studying with Tom Goodwillie.
+[Here](https://www.math.brown.edu/~kferendo/) is my webpage.
+My research interest is higher category theory.

-I'm an undergraduate math major at Amherst College writing an honors thesis on some of the properties of the homotopy theory of $(\infty,n)$-categories (including $n=\infty$).
-I've only decided to fill out this page so that when I make tweaks to $n$Lab articles, people know who is to blame!
+My undergraduate institution was Amherst College, where I studied with Michael ching.
+I've decided to fill out this page so that when I make tweaks to $n$Lab articles, people know who is to blame.

-If you'd like to contact me for any reason, I can be reached at kferendo15 at amherst dot edu.
+If you'd like to contact me for any reason, I can be reached at kferendo (at) math (dot) brown (dot) edu.